 The DAPP Vocational Training School is accredited by Namibia Qualifications Authority (NQA) and is registered with the Namibian Training Authority, offering the following accredited courses:

 Students receive theoretical and practical training according to approved unit standards.
-Furthermore, the students undertake job attachments at construction companies, offices, farms and agricultural green schemes, early childhood development centres and kindergartens.
+Furthermore, the students undertake job attachments at construction companies, offices, farms, and agricultural green schemes, early childhood development centers and kindergartens.

 What happens to the students after graduation?

 A tracer study carried out among students who finished their training 1-3 years back showed that 68% were employed or self-employed, which is a fair result compared to the general unemployment rate among youth in the country.

 For a student wishing to apply to DAPP Vocational school download the form below.
 NB: Registrations closed 02 November 2019